ElXak/realtime_state_monitor/README.md

 # realtime_state_monitor

 Flutter with Firestore and Scoped model architecture.
+1. Scoped model with Firestore 2.
+Connectivity Status with StreamProvider

 ## Getting Started